michelegargiulo/Witchery-Companion/README.md

   - **[Voodoo Protection Poppet]** Tweak amount of damage taken to protect its owner from a curse
   - **[Poppet Protection Poppet]** Tweak amount of damage taken to protect its owner from a poppet
 - **Rites**
+  - **[Broken Earth]** Tweak to control what blocks can be destroyed using the same rules as the Brew of Erosion (including its Crafttweaker customization)
   - **[Moving Earth]** Tweak to disable moving TileEntity (for dupes)
   - **[Moving Earth]** Tweak to disable voiding blocks above the ritual.
 This will make the ritual stop (fail) when there is not enough space above to move the terrain upwards